 No. The insurance company only pays two-thirds of your average weekly wage in most instances.
 If you have an average weekly wage of $300 per week, then the insurance company would pay you $200 per week in temporary total disability benefits.

 In some instances, you may receive less than two-thirds of your average weekly wage if your average weekly wage is high enough.
 This happens because Georgia has a maximum weekly check amount.

 The maximum weekly check amount varies depending on when you were injured.
-For an injury that took place during 2018, the maximum check amount is $575 per week.
+I have seen situations where workers compensation insurance companies use the wrong maximum check amount.

 Are there other ways that the insurance company can calculate my weekly check amount?